metauni/metauni.github.io/about/index.md

     FAQ and guiding principles
 ---

 Metauni is a self-aware institution of higher learning, founded at the beginning of 2021.
 This is a working document which aims to explain what is going on here.
 We are a community of scholars who meet in a virtual world based in Roblox.
-In 2021 these meetings were organised around [events](https://metauni.org/posts/events/events).
-Since the beginning of 2022 our activities can be organised into the following categories:
+Our main activity is

 * **Seminars**: we meet every week for seminars, see the [main page](https://www.metauni.org) for the current schedule and links to the pages for individual seminars, and for recordings see the [YouTube channel](https://www.youtube.com/@_metauni).